raphigaziano/TIE/doc/source/tutorial.rst

 Also, while you shouldn't need to use it directly, reading the standard library's :mod:`re` module's reference might help you as well.

+One of the neat things about regular expressions is that they allow you to capture specific parts, or "groups", of the matching string.
+If you define one such group in your pattern, TIE will try to match your context variables against it, instead of using the whole tag.

+The simplest way to define a group is simply to surround in with parenthesis.
+(You can also use another syntax to assign names to your groups.
+While this can come in handy, there's no real need to do so in our situation, so we'll settle for an anonymous group for the sake of readability.)

+Let's try this:

+.. testsetup:: simple-regex

+   from __future__ import print_function
+   import tie
+   tie.tag.get_manager().clear()

+.. doctest:: simple-regex

+   >>> tie.tag.register("%(name)%")
+   >>> my_template = tie.Template("Hello, my name is %name%!")
+   >>> my_template(name="raphi")
+   'Hello, my name is raphi!'

+Hurrah!
+This lib might not be so useless after all!

+While you can get more fancy, this is really all you have to understand to start using TIE.
+As long as you include appropriate tokens [#f1]_ in your patterns, and remember to define a group that can match the variables names you'll be using in your code, you're ready to start defining a simple template language using arbitrary tags.

+But, as far as regular expressions go, `%(name)%` is about as simple as it gets.
+If you've ever used regexes, then you know than they can be far more powerful (and far less readable ;)) than this.

+Let's see if we can tweak our tag further...

 .. note::